Cisco-Kosha/teamwork-connector/README.md

 Teamwork is a project management and collaboration platform that helps teams plan, manage, and deliver projects of any size.

-The Kosha Teamwork connector exposes REST API endpoints to perform any operations on Teamwork APIs in a quick and intuitive fashion.
-Using the Teamwork API, your Kosha workflow or custom application can directly access the Teamwork platform to:
+The Kosha Teamwork connector enables you to perform REST API operations from the Teamwork API in your Kosha workflow or custom application.
+Using the Kosha Teamwork connector, you can directly access the Teamwork platform to:

 * Manage people information
 * Get milestones
-* Manage project lifecycle
+* Manage project lifecycles, risks, and tasks
 * Manage project risks
-* Manage projects tasks and task lists
-* Manage time entry information

 ## Useful Actions